pxmch/cas-fee-notesapp/README.md

 - [jQuery](https://jquery.com)
 - [Normalize.css](https://necolas.github.io/normalize.css/)

-The initial setup of this app is based on a boilerplate generated with [Yeoman Web App Generator](https://github.com/yeoman/generator-webapp#readme)
+The initial setup of this app was based on a boilerplate generated with [Yeoman Web App Generator](https://github.com/yeoman/generator-webapp#readme)